python/cpython/Doc/library/asyncio-dev.rst

 An event loop runs in a thread (typically the main thread) and executes all callbacks and tasks in its thread.
-While a task is running in the event loop, no other task is running in the same thread.
-When a task executes an ``await`` expression, the task gets suspended and the event loop executes the next task.
+While a task is running in the event loop, no other tasks may run in the same thread.
+When a task executes an ``await`` expression, the running task gets suspended, and the event loop executes the next task.
+Prior to suspending the task, the awaiting chain is checked, and if the chain ends with a future, the running task is not suspended.

 To schedule a callback from a different thread, the :meth:`loop.call_soon_threadsafe` method should be used.
 Example::